alienyst/alnas_utils/README.md

-# alnas_image_capture
+# Utils
+Custom odoo module for add some utility function

-Add functionality in odoo image field to take image from webcam
+- alnas_image_capture : take image from webcam in image field